Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 ## Example Placeholder "productcode"

-Here is an example for Optimizely Commerce, you want to use the pattern ::code:P-15254:: to point to the product with productcode "P-15254"
+Here is an example for Optimizely Commerce, if you want to use the pattern ::code:P-15254:: to point to the product with productcode "P-15254"

 ```
 using Epicweb.Optimizely.AIAssistant;